Yale University, Philosophy, B.A., 1987

 Follow-up (50 min.) $240

 I do not charge for time spent in short communication with patients (such as phone calls less than 15 minutes).
-I will communicate with patients in the unlikely and infrequent circumstance that I feel they may be taking advantage of this policy.
+I will communicate with patients directly if I feel they are taking advantage of this policy.

 What conditions do you treat?